salindholm/tuneshare_api/README.md

 ### Installation

-1. Fork and clone [Tune Share API](https://github.com/CraftAcademy/tuneshare_api) to your local workspace.
+1. Fork and clone [TuneShare API](https://github.com/KyunginNa/tuneshare_api) to your local workspace.

 2. Install the project dependencies.